mipug/AML/README.md

 *The solution and notebook is inspired by Pytorch toturial on DCGAN:* https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html

+*To run the notebooks, there are some requirements for the libraries that needs to be fulfilled, therefore there is a txt file stating these requirements*

 **Following outline of the notebooks:**
 - Importing libraries